johndev4/aws-projects/MicroservicesRestAPIServerless/README.md

    - AWS IAM: We’ll configure fine-grained permissions using Identity and Access Management (IAM) roles.

    - AWS CloudFormation: We’ll use CloudFormation to model and provision our AWS resources, such as VPCs, policies, DynamoDB tables, and REST API Gateways.
 It is also used by the Serverless Framework under the hood to provision our Lambda functions and other AWS resources.

+   - Amazon RDS (Relational Database Service): Managed database service that makes it easier to set up, operate, and scale relational databases in the cloud.
+It handles routine database tasks like provisioning, patching, backup, recovery, failure detection, and repair.

+   - RDS Proxy: Fully managed database proxy feature for Amazon RDS that makes applications more scalable, resilient, and secure.
+Here are its key benefits:

+     1. Connection Pooling and Management

+     2. Enhanced Security

+     3. Improved Availability